-Driving around New Zealand
+Driving around NZ

 Self-drive holidays are one of the most relaxing and enjoyable ways to discover New Zealand's stunning sights and diverse landscapes and hiring a rental car from RaD Car Hire is a great way to start.

 Travelling between towns and cities in a rental car allows you to thoroughly explore New Zealand's scenic rural areas and gives you the flexibility to stop at small country cafes, wineries, beaches and other points of interest, or simply pause a while to admire the view.

 Here you will find all the information you need about driving around New Zealand, including details on